-• Egg Drop Engineers: Drop a raw egg from the Swinging Bridge without it breaking using materials to engineer a protective covering. • Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir. • Complicated Contraptions: Rube Goldberg designed inventions that made simple tasks more complicated. • Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages. • Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients. • Balloon Car Challenge: Create a balloon car as part of the JR. Engineering badge For Juniors and up . • Leap Bot: Create a leap bot as part of the BR.
-Mechanical Engineering badge For Brownies and up. • Model Car Design: Create a model car and test it on different surfaces as part of the Daisy Mechanical Engineering badge.
-For Daisies and up. • CSI: Discover the science of investigation, learn about fingerprints, and how to extract DNA from fruit. • Wind Tunnel Challenge: Explore the effect moving air has on an object by designing an object to float in the tube.
+- Egg Drop Engineers: Drop a raw egg without it breaking using materials to engineer a protective covering.
+Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir.
+Rube Goldberg designed inventions that made simple tasks more Complicated ۲ Contraptions: complicated.
+Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients.
+Balloon Car Challenge : Create a balloon car as part of the JR. Engineering badge For Juniors and up.
+Create a leap bot as part of the BR.
+Mechanical Engineering badge Leap Bot : • For Brownies and up.
+Model Car Design: Create a model car and test it on different surfaces as part of the Daisy Mechanical Engineering badge.
+For Daisies and up.
+Discover the science of investigation, learn about finger prints, and CSI: how to extract DNA from fruit.
+Explore the effect moving air has on an object by designing an - Wind Tunnel Challenge: Explore the effect moving air has on an object by designing an object to float in the tube.